You need to write to review and edit | Prof. Avik Sinha | Goa Institute of Management

 Question: How do you keep yourself motivated in this lonesome research journey?

-Answer: To give this answer, I have to revisit last few years.
+Answer: To give this answer, I have to revisit the last few years.
 Immediately after my FPM, my career was in a big turmoil, as I was unable to secure a stable and decent job, unlike my friends and colleagues.
 Job satisfaction was a distant luxury for me, as getting a regular salary was the biggest challenge for me.
-I had two clear options before me, either to give up the hope, or to continue my research and wait for the good day to come.
+I had two clear options before me, either to give up the hope or to continue my research and wait for the good day to come.
 This is when I met my mentor and Guru, Prof. Muhammad Shahbaz.
 He is the reason I am able to reach this height.
 He always inspires me to do better than yesterday, and to give an opportunity to the deserving person.
-These words of wisdom have been shadowing me since last three years.
-This journey might be tiring, but never lonesome, when you have such wonderful people motivating you throughout the way.
+These words of wisdom have been shadowing me for the last three years.
+This journey might be tiring, but never lonesome when you have such wonderful people motivating you throughout the way.

 Question: Any message to potential reviewers?

 Answer: My message to potential reviewers is that know your area of expertise very well, and in this pursuit, read a lot of papers, be well-acquainted with the recent developments in both theoretical and practical front, and continue publishing your work in reputed journals.
 This will eventually broaden the width and depth of knowledge in the area of expertise.
-As a reviewer, your role is not to be a critic, but to be an enabler for betterment of the research quality.
+As a reviewer, your role is not to be a critic, but to be an enabler for the betterment of the research quality.
 So try to maintain a balance between being critical and sympathetic.